-Ryan Homes - Founded in 1948 in Pittsburgh, Pennsylvania, to provide housing in the expanding post-war economy, Ryan Homes has constructed more than 345,000 homes.
-Ryan Homes currently operates in every state listed above.
-Ryan offers a variety of home-buying options to suit a broad spectrum of consumer needs, whether single-family, townhouse, or garden condominium.
+Ryan Homes - Founded in 1948 in Pittsburgh, Pennsylvania, to provide housing in the expanding postwar economy, Ryan Homes has constructed more than 360,000 homes and operates in every state listed above.
+Ryan Homes offers a variety of home-buying options to suit a broad spectrum of consumer needs, whether single-family, townhouse, or garden condominium.